Is this program right for you?

 This course examines the European and Spanish Art from the Middle Ages until the beginnings of the 20th century.
 Main trends and individual styles will be made clear by analyzing the art pieces and masters of the different periods under study.
 Classroom teaching combines lectures with visits to important museums in Madrid: Prado Museum and the Thyssem-Bornemisza Museum.

-Students in the Intensive Advanced Spanish level of the program are allowed to take a course taught in Spanish from the offering in the Iberian Experience program.
+Students in the Intensive Intermediate or Advanced Spanish level of the program are allowed to take a course taught in Spanish from the offering in the Iberian Experience program.

 Spain's Soccer Obsession: Managing and Marketing Soccer Clubs in Spain Taught in English.
 KSB-350.